A user asked in the forums:

 Short answer: Yes, there is one more, “static”, which is the default.
 Yes, they majorly differ.
-Each of them is incredibily useful and which you should use of course depends on the desired result.
+Each of them is incredibly useful and which you should use of course depends on the desired result.
 Also, don’t forget about float, which is an important part of positioning.

 Medium answer: I’m not going to do a “long answer” because there is no need to rewrite what has been written many times before, but I will do a “medium answer” here were we can quickly run through each type.
-I also sometime refer people to this 10 step tutorial, which does a pretty good job of explaining it.
+I also sometimes refer people to this 10 step tutorial, which does a pretty good job of explaining it.

 An important concept to understand first is that every single element on a web page is a block.
 Literally a rectangle of pixels.
-This is easy to understand when when you set the element to
+This is easy to understand when you set the element to

 Now that you are picturing every single page element as a block of pixels, we can talk about how positioning is used to get the blocks of pixels exactly where you want them to go.
 We’re going to leave off any discussion of the box model, but that factors into this as well…

 - Static.
 This is the default for every single page element.
 Different elements don’t have different default values for positioning, they all start out as static.
-Static doesn’t mean much, it just means that the element will flow into the page as it normally would.
+Static doesn’t mean much; it just means that the element will flow into the page as it normally would.
 The only reason you would ever set an element to

 - Relative.
 This type of positioning is probably the most confusing and misused.
 What it really means is “relative to itself”.
 If you set

-top: 10px;, it will shift it's position 10 pixels DOWN from where it would NORMALLY be.
-I’m sure you can imagine, the ability to shift an element around based on it's regular position is pretty useful.
+top: 10px;, it will shift its position 10 pixels down from where it would normally be.
+I’m sure you can imagine, the ability to shift an element around based on its regular position is pretty useful.
 I find myself using this to line up form elements many times that have a tendency to not want to line up how I want them to.

 There are two other things that happen when you set position: relative; on an element that you should be aware of.
 One is that it introduces the ability to use z-index on that element, which doesn’t really work with statically positioned elements.
 Even if you don’t set a z-index value, this element will now appear on top of any other statically positioned element.
 You can’t fight it by setting a higher z-index value on a statically positioned element.
 The other thing that happens is it limits the scope of absolutely positioned child elements.
 Any element that is a child of the relatively positioned element can be absolutely positioned within that block.
 This brings up some powerful opportunities which I talk about here.

-The trade-off, and most important thing to remember, about absolute positioning is that these elements are removed from the flow of elements on the page.
+The trade-off (and most important thing to remember) about absolute positioning is that these elements are removed from the flow of elements on the page.
 An element with this type of positioning is not affected by other elements and it doesn’t affect other elements.
 This is a serious thing to consider every time you use absolute positioning.
-It's overuse or improper use can limit the flexibility of your site.
+Its overuse or improper use can limit the flexibility of your site.

-Take a look at this site (update: dead link, sorry), where the left sidebar is fixed.
-This site is a perfect example for since it exhibits both good and bad traits of fixed positioning.
-The good is that it keeps the navigation present at all times on the page and it creates and interested effect on the page.
+Take a look at this site., where the left sidebar is fixed.
+This site is a perfect example since it exhibits both good and bad traits of fixed positioning.
+The good is that it keeps the navigation present at all times on the page and it creates an interesting effect on the page.
 The bad is that there are some usability concerns.
-On my smallish laptop, the content in the sidebar is cut off and there is no way from me to scroll down to see the rest of that content.
+On my smallish laptop, the content in the sidebar is cut off and there is no way for me to scroll down to see the rest of that content.
 Also if I scroll all the way down to the footer, it overlaps the footer content not allowing me to see all of that.
-Cool effect, can be useful, but needs to be thoroughly tested.
+It’s a cool effect, and can be useful, but needs to be thoroughly tested.